In this article I will show you how you can take portraits in a similar style to those of renowned British portrait photographer Antoniou Platon.

 Finally, the edge of the model’s figure is very contrasted, meaning the light reflected from the background is not strong enough to spill over your model.
 You do this by properly metering your background light and having some distance between the model and the background.

-Usually, the tell tale shadow to look for is the one cast by the nose.
-For Platon’s work, that shadow is often directly under the model’s nose.
+Usually, the telltale shadow to look for is the one cast by the nose.
+For Platon photography, that shadow is often directly under the model’s nose.
 This is the result of the butterfly light, where the main light is frontal and slightly above the model.

-Platon’s portraits also often have a single catchlight and deep shadows under the model’s face.
-Because of this, we can conclude that only one light source was used in the setup.
+Platon’s portraits often have a single catchlight and deep shadows under the model’s face.
+Because of this, we can conclude that he used only one light source in the setup.

-Using set.a.light 3D by Elixxier, I modelled the setup we just guessed by reading Platon’s image.
+Using set.a.light 3D by Elixxier, I modeled the setup we just guessed by reading Platon’s image.
 The resulting shadows on the virtual model’s face match those in Platon’s portrait.

 In the virtual setup, I used a bare flash gun.
 The shadows are in the correct position, but the light is quite hard and strong, with the forehead and nose too bright.
 An umbrella will help to soften the light.

 Because the umbrella diffuses the light in every direction, you have little control over it.
-You can use flags (also known as blockers) to have a more precise control over your light.
-Flags would absorb some of the light, thus stopping it to reach your model from particular directions.
+You can use flags (also known as blockers) to precisely control your light.
+Flags would absorb some of the light, thus stopping it from reaching your model from particular directions.

-Flags can be made out of anything: from DIY solutions such as black fabric and black cardboard, to commercial 5-in-1 reflectors and black foldable backgrounds.
+Flags can be made out of anything.
+They can be anything from DIY solutions such as black fabric and cardboard to commercial 5-in-1 reflectors and black foldable backgrounds.

-In the Platon setup, flags are used to block stray light coming sideways to your model so as to darken the cheeks.
-You can achieve this effectively by sandwiching your model between two flags.
+In the Platon photography setup, flags block stray light coming sideways at your model to darken the cheeks.
+You can effectively achieve this by sandwiching your model between two flags.

 The closer the flags are to the model, the more visible their effect.

-Finally, here is the 3D model for the Platon setup, including the background light and the flags.
-Please note that while this software is very useful and realistic, it should be used only as starting point.
+Finally, here is the 3D model for the Platon setup.
+It includes the background light and the flags.
+Please note that while this software is very useful and realistic, you should use it only as starting point.
 I found that the shadows shown in the rendered 3D model are often weaker than those you get in reality.

-The image below shows the real set I used in a recent workshop.
+The image below shows the real setup I used in a recent workshop.

 Here is a portrait straight from the camera.
 While the contrast is not as strong as in the photos we saw earlier, all the important features and basic contrast are there.